exasol/release-droid/doc/system_requirements.md

 `req~path-wildcards-can-span-multiple-path-elements~1`

 Path wildcards used in validation rules can span multiple path elements.
+Comment:

+A path consists of multiple elements, and a regular wildcard typically only is a placeholder for a single element.

+    src/main/*

+It it often useful though to formulate wildcards that dive deeper.
+In the example below the path pattern matches all Markdown files in any sub-directory of `doc`.

+    doc/**/*.md
 Rationale:

 This allows defining rules before the actual directory layout is known.
 Project structures tend to grow with the project's age and not all path layout decisions are predictable.